mayyamal/Advanced-Physical-Design-using-OpenLANE-Sky130-Workshop/README.md

  ![image](https://user-images.githubusercontent.com/57360760/183313229-19bb9c27-35cc-43f0-9b25-f7e7570fbb79.png)
  as well as a slack violation ❓ (is wsn that) <br/>
  ![image](https://user-images.githubusercontent.com/57360760/183313291-24df1174-4ce1-4fcd-9cf5-f31972cb3d8f.png)

+- ❗ `prep -design picorv32a -tag <tag name of the run>` - if you want the results from the last run, or <br/>
+`prep -design picorv32a -tag <tag name of the run> -overwritre` - to overwrite the last configuration with the new values in the `config.tcl` file.

 - Current values:
 `Chip area for module '\picorv32a': 147950.646400